-- 1 game board per player (Appendix A): easy (first quadrant only) and hard (all four quadrants)
+1 game board per player (Appendix A): easy (first quadrant only) and hard (all four quadrants)

-- Player 1 secretly places different pattern blocks on his/her/their game board.
-The two Player 2s know which shapes have been used, but not where they have been placed (figure 1).
+The single player (Hider) secretly places various pattern blocks on their game board (Figure 1).
+The group of two (Guessers) know which shapes have been used, but not where they have been placed.

-- The two Player 2s use rational numbers (whole numbers, decimals, and fractions) to guess the location of the vertices of the pattern blocks or any point on the coordinate grid that is covered by the pattern block with the goal of ultimately determining the exact location of the shapes.
-If it’s a miss, Player 2 marks with a black pen, and if it’s a hit, Player 2 marks with a red pen (figure 2).
+The group uses rational numbers (whole numbers, decimals, and fractions) to guess the location of the pattern blocks’ vertices or any point on the coordinate grid that is covered by the pattern block.
+The goal is to determine the exact location of the shapes.

 The group will mark correct guesses with a red pen, and incorrect guesses with a black pen (Figure 2).